 Return Trips by bus are available from Badajoz, Madrid, Badajoz, Salamanca, Aveiro, Coimbra, Porto, Santa Maria da Feira, Albufeira, Braga, Faro and Guimarães.
 Tickets will be announced soon.

+Lisbon is well connected by rail in Portugal and main European cities.
 Once you are in Lisbon, take the Metro to Cais do Sodré before taking another train to Alges.

 The festival site is served by the following bus routes: